vanttec/vanttec_sdv/README.md

 # SDV_ROS2

-SDV EMBEDDED is the official respository for VANTTEC self driving vehicle
+SDV ROS2 is the official respository for VANTTEC self driving vehicle

 It includes code made for controlling the acceleartion, steering , braking and lights inside the car.<br />